princeton-sns/frida/apps/web/skeleton/README.md

 ### Link new device with existing device

-On a new, unregistered device, paste the value of the `pubkey` field on the device you wish to link with into the "public key to link with" field, then click `New Linked Device`.
-A pop-up should appear on the device with the pasted pubkey, asking if a new LINKED member should be authenticated.
+On a new, unregistered device, paste the value of the `pubkey` field of the device you wish to link with into the "public key to link with" field on the currently-unregistered device, and then click `New Linked Device`.
+A pop-up should appear on the device associated with the pasted pubkey, asking if a new LINKED member should be authenticated.
 Press `OK`.
-Refresh both devices (and navigate to the `Settings` tab on the newly-linked device).
-Both devices should now have the same `devices` fields with two fields, one for each of the linked devices.
+Refresh both devices and navigate to the `Settings` tab on the newly-linked device.
+Both devices should now have the same `devices` value: an array with two fields, one for each of the linked devices.